Forex Trading in United States: What You Need to Know

 Leverage & Trading Conditions

 Maximum retail leverage in United States is capped at 50:1 (major pairs), 20:1 (minor pairs).
-While lower leverage reduces potential profits per trade, it significantly reduces the risk of catastrophic losses β a protection that benefits most retail traders.
+While lower leverage reduces potential profits per trade, it significantly reduces the risk of catastrophic losses — a protection that benefits most retail traders.

 Best Trading Hours

-New York session (13:00β22:00 GMT) β highest volume for USD pairs.
+New York session (13:00–22:00 GMT) — highest volume for USD pairs.
 Traders in United States should focus on sessions with the highest liquidity for their preferred currency pairs.

-Top Forex Brokers in United States for 2026
+Top 10 Forex Brokers for US Traders

 OANDA